MombasaSt/ManagerValue/README.md

 **Team** - The team the individual managed

-**ManagerOrder** - The order in which managers managed a team.
-For instance, in 2022, Tony La Russa managed the team first (1st), was fired, and replaced by Miguel Cairo for the rest of the season (2nd).

-**Wins, Losses, Ties** - The team's record of won, lost, and tied games
+**Wins, Losses, and Ties** - The team's record of won, lost, or tied games

 **DivisionFinish** - What place in the team's division that team finished

 **PostseasonWins**, **PostseasonLosses** - Wins and losses in the postseason

+**WorldSeriesWinner** - Y if the team won the World Series that season

 **ChallengesAttempted** - The number of times the manager challenged a call made by an umpire on the field. _Challenges did not exist before 2014._